U.K. variant continues to spread around the world as coronavirus pandemic enters 2021

 Despite widespread expectations that vaccines will turn the tide of the pandemic, it will still take weeks for the initial shots to kick in and months before vaccines will likely become available for a majority of the world’s communities and countries, in particular poorer ones.
 Adding to concerns, significant percentages of many populations have reported hesitations around injecting the fast-tracked vaccines, while health experts worry about the impact of disinformation campaigns dissuading the public from getting them.

-As the United Kingdom tries to contain the variant, health authorities have also deviated some from initial inoculation plans.
+As Britain tries to contain the variant, health authorities have also deviated some from initial inoculation plans.

 On Wednesday, British health officials said they would prioritize giving more people the first shot to ensure wider, partial protection from the virus, and in turn delay providing the second injection, only after which is the vaccine most effective.